Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Further definitions

 where, for gene $j$ and branch $e$, $I_j^{e}$ is the number of lineages entering $e$, $O_j^{e}$ is the number of lineages exiting $e$, and $\sigma_j^{e,\ell}$ is the $\ell^{th}$ coalescence time in $e$; for convenience, we let $\sigma_j^{e,0}$ and $\sigma_j^{e,I_j^{e}-O_j^{e}+1}$ be respectively the divergence times of $e$ and of its parent population.
 The resulting trees $T_j$s may have topologies that differ from that of the species tree $S$.
 This may occur as a result of an incomplete lineage sorting event, i.e., the failure of two lineages to coalesce in a population.
 See Figure~\ref{fig:3-species} for an illustration.

 \paragraph{A more abstract setting} Before proving Theorem~\ref{thm:main1}, we re-set the problem in a more generic setting that will make the computations more transparent.
-We consider two distributions $\P_0$ and $\P_1$ for a random variable $\theta$ taking values in $\{0,\ldots,k\}$ for some $k$.
-We assume that the distribution of $\theta$ takes the form
+Let $\P_0$ and $\P_1$ denote two different distributions for a random variable $X$ supported on $[0,1]$.
+Given these distributions, we define two distributions, which we will also denote by $\P_0$ and $\P_1$, for a random variable $\theta$ taking values in $\{0,\ldots,k\}$ for some $k$.
+These are defined by

+where $\E_i$ is the expectation operator corresponding to $\P_i$ for the random variable $X$ defined on $[0,1]$.
+As before, we let